Welcome to the Lizzard Zone, the web home for the latest on me and my family. I'm Lizzard,

 The day I brought him home from the shelter, he chewed through his leash in under a minute.
 Fortunately, I was able to get a chain one.
 He chewed on it once and decided to leave it alone after that.

-I live in an apartment on the 2nd floor when I first got Mikey.
+I lived in an apartment on the 2nd floor when I first got Mikey.
 The stairs leading up to the apartment were the kind where you can see through the vertical spacings.
 Mikey was terrified of that!
 For the first few weeks, I could only get him to go up the stairs by holding a treat in front of his nose.
 Then he didn't seem to mind it.
+He never minded going down, just going up.
 The office of the apartment complex kept dog treats handy, so Mikey would get one whenever I needed to pick up a box or pay the rent.
 When we took our walks at other times, he'd always try to lead me back to the office, even if they were closed for the night.

 Mikey was very smart.
 He'd walk quickly at the start of his walks, stopping only if he absolutely needed it.
 When we turned around to start heading home, that's when he'd stop to smell every blade of grass, trying to make the walk last as long as possible.
 Except when it rained.
 Then he would pee once and try to convince us that was enough.